 Every time you visit the secret place, it’s like going into a fortified structure.
 Once inside, no evil can befall you.
 This means that no disease, like influenza or coronavirus, can come near your dwelling.
 When you trust God He gives His angels charge over you, to protect you and keep you from harm in every area of your life (Psalm 91:11).

 If the devil can’t steal your faith, he will try to render it useless by creating doubt in your heart.
 Lions, especially young lions, are bold, courageous, and fearless.
 The cobra is shrewd and deadly.
 Both of these creatures can strike fear in the heart of the average person.
 However, when you trust God, you partake of His fearless nature.
-If you walk in faith, without doubt, it doesn’t matter how big the problem or how deadly the disease, God assures you the victory.
+If you walk in faith, without doubt, it doesn’t matter how big the problem or how deadly the disease is, God assures you the victory.

 The Gift of Salvation

 Psalm 91 ends with God confirming His promise to those who love Him.
-The Hebrew word translated “love” is chashaq.
+The Hebrew word translated as “love” is chashaq.
 It means “to cling to. to cleave to, to be passionate.”
-Chashaq is used in Deuteronomy 7:7 and Deuteronomy 10:15 describes God’s love for His people.
+Chashaq is used in Deuteronomy 7:7 and Deuteronomy 10:15 to describe God’s love for His people.